CU Career Services Facebook Page "Like" us for on-campus workshops, useful career articles, and job opportunities!

-Occupation Outlook and Career Info Visit this website for info from the US Government about career outlook (potential for growth and demand) as well as info on what degree/experience is required for each career.
+Occupational Outlook and Career Info Visit this website for info from the US Government about career outlook (potential for growth and demand) as well as info on what degree/experience is required for each career. (www.bls.gov)

 CAREER MENTOR VOLUNTEERS Students can connect with a career professional in their chosen field and gain one-on-one coaching from professionals in their chosen career paths.
-Business leaders and key alumni will interact, share insights, and offers support to students preparing to enter the workforce.
-Opportunities that mentors may offer include networking, assistance with the transition from school to the work world, job shadowing, tours, and career guidance.
-Students may contact potential mentors direct on CS website's: http://www.campbellsville.edu/students
+Business leaders and key alumni are available for you to share insights and offer support to students needing advise, job shadowing and overall specific career guidance.
+Students may connect with potential mentors: Contact info at http://www.campbellsville.edu/students

 What Jobs Fit With Your Major?

 Choosing a major has always been difficult for college students.
 Now, with the job market in flux, it's more important than ever that you declare a major in a field that you not only enjoy, but that will offer many employment opportunities after graduation.
 Read more of this article by clicking here.

 TypeFocus is a career matching assessment based on values/interest that helps students to better understand themselves and take their first steps in determining a potential Careers/Majors fitting that career.Watch the 2-minute informational video, click here

 a.
 Take online career assessment: Login to www.typefocus.com using your student email address, create your own password, then login using our organizational access code.CU42.
 Contact Career Services if questions- email or call 270-789-5450